 activities, IP filings, consultancies, conference

-organization and training through short courses.
+organisation and training through short courses.

 We are actively seeking research students to work on key projects.

-Our EPSRC national facility for Innovative Robotic Systems is set to make us a world leader in robot design and construction.
+Our EPSRC National Facility for Innovative Robotic Systems is set to make us a world leader in robot design and construction.